House sitting holidays as a slow travel experience

 Traveling has become more and more stressful, as so many people have the financial means to organize trips away to visit popular destinations around the world.
 Coupled with a wide range of accommodation options and prices, it's becoming easier for all ages, from the young gap-year students to the more adventurous retirees and seniors, to travel further, and more frequently.

-A house sitting holiday allows you to stay in a comfortable home caring for other people’s pets, with time to really explore a local area.
+A house sitting vacation allows you to stay in a comfortable home caring for other people's pets, with time to really explore a local area.

 Escape the crowds

 I don't know about you, but we find popular sight-seeing locations are now often over-run by tourists, pricey to visit, and in some cases you have to book a long way in advance to gain access, especially in the busier summer seasons.
 Trying to visit the Alhambra in Granada, Spain, for instance, can become a logistical challenge!
 And trying to see the object of your visit over a sea of mobile phones and selfie sticks is quite disconcerting at times.

 We like that house sitting offers us a slower, more relaxed way of traveling.
 If you enjoy getting away and also love having pets around, it could be the perfect solution for spending quality time in a destination.
 You'll also get a more insightful glimpse into the local culture.